 3. Durian

-You cannot leave Singapore without trying Durian at least once.
+You really can’t leave Singapore without trying Durian at least once.

 4. Bak Kut Teh